diacode/diacode-website/source/blog/2015-07-20-diacode-is-now-5-years-old.html.markdown

 By that time I had a spare room in my old flat in Madrid, it was little and without A/C but it could fit a couple of desks.
 I convinced my friend [Jose](https://twitter.com/josemdev) to start "doing something", to build a company for making money doing things we really loved.
 He came up with the name Diacode, we bought the domain and a couple of desks and we started meeting everyday in that little room.

-It's been a long ride since then, and practically everything has changed during that time:
+It's been a long ride since then, and practically everything has changed during that time, here is the story.

 ## Culture: embracing remote work